SriVidyaKotamarthi/SriVidyaKotamarthi/README.md

 - **Team Size**: 2 members | **Technology**: MATLAB, M-scripting
 ---

-## Achievements
+## **Achievements**

+- **Top 5 Winner**: Google Gen AI Exchange Hackathon (2024) – Recognized for building a multi-agent Generative AI framework to solve enterprise challenges using LLMs.
+- **Kaizen Champion Award**: For developing the **AI-Based Resume Matcher Kaizen (2024)**, improving candidate matching accuracy by 20%.
+- **SWAYAM Certification**: Successfully completed the **Effective Business Communication** course offered by **IIM Bangalore** with a consolidated score of **84.9%** (January 2024 Semester).
+- **Departmental Bronze Award**: Recognized for unwavering commitment, analytical skills, and inspirational leadership.
+  - *Manager's Feedback*:
+    > "Srividya, thank you for the amazing commitment at work.
+You lead from the front, take problems head-on, and don't hesitate to challenge yourself and others.
+Your superb analytical skills, passion, and dedication are an inspiration to many around you."
+- **Departmental Bronze Award**: For exceptional performance in driving data initiatives and overcoming challenges with focus and dedication.
+  - *Manager's Feedback*:
+    > "Sri Vidya is laser-focused in her approach.
+She drives through various obstacles with unwavering commitment and is instrumental in bringing the data topics up to speed.
+She is strong in her networking skills, self-motivated, and keeps the team focused.
+Her knowledge on data topics is well appreciated."
+- **Departmental Award**: For leading the **PN-Data topic** with exceptional dedication and determination.
+  - *Manager's Feedback*:
+    > "Srividya single-handedly led the PN-Data topic for most of the year.
+Her dedication towards the project is very high.
+She started the topic from scratch, learnt her way through, helped in defining the roadmap, and showed quick wins that can be achieved.
+She is a go-getter, focused, and determined."
-- **Spot Award:** For executing Kaizens (May 2011)
+- **Spot Award**: For executing Kaizens (May 2011).
-- **Team Excellence Award:** For RTPCS project in C#.net
+- **Team Excellence Award**: For the **RTPCS project in C#.NET**.
-- **Excellence Award:** For VHM Toolbox project
+- **Excellence Award**: For contributions to the **VHM Toolbox project**.
+- **Selected for Pratibha Award**: For outstanding academic performance during **M.Tech in VLSI**.
-- **Academic Excellence:** First in academics at college level in Andhra University exams
+- **Academic Excellence**: Secured **first place** in academics at the college level in Andhra University exams.

 ---

-## Leadership and Extra-Curricular Activities
+## **Leadership and Extra-Curricular Activities**

-- Led initial phases of ASCU ATP implementation.
-- Team lead for Six Sigma Green Belt project.
+- **Leadership Roles at Mercedes-Benz**:
+  - Successfully **led the PN-Data initiative**, starting from scratch, defining the roadmap, achieving quick wins, and driving the project to completion with exceptional dedication.
+  - Mentored team members, fostering a collaborative work environment and sharing knowledge on **data topics**.
+  - Played a key role in keeping the team focused and motivated, ensuring project goals were met effectively.

+- **Corporate Social Responsibility (CSR)**:
+  - Actively participated in **CSR initiatives**, contributing to community welfare projects.
-- Active in CSR activities and editor for the monthly newsletter "Hyderabad Chronicle."
+  - Served as the editor for the monthly newsletter **"Hyderabad Chronicle"**, showcasing organizational events and achievements.

+- **Event Organization and Participation**:
-- Organized events at Honeywell and participated in annual day celebrations.
+  - Organized events at **Honeywell**, including team-building activities and cultural programs.
+  - Actively participated in **annual day celebrations**, contributing to event planning and execution.

+- **Leadership Roles in Previous Organizations**:
+  - Led the initial phases of the **ASCU ATP implementation** project, ensuring smooth execution and team alignment.
+  - Served as a **Team Lead** for the **Six Sigma Green Belt Project**, driving process improvements and efficiency enhancements.

+- **College Leadership**:
-- Held leadership roles in college student organizations and organized tech fests.
+  - Held leadership roles in **college student organizations**, managing and organizing **technical fests** and other student activities.
 ---

 ## Get in Touch